 • Weight: 193.5g

-The design may remind you of an iPhone, and this does appear to be somewhat deliberate, with a silver frame, and quite chunky styling.
-The rear of the phone is perhaps where you’ll find the standout feature of the phone, and that’s in the form of the “GLYPH” lights, which are made-up of 900 tiny LEDs.
+The rear of the phone is where you’ll find perhaps the standout feature of the phone, and that’s in the form of the “GLYPH” lights, which are made-up of 900 tiny LEDs.

 Nothing Phone 1 GLYPH lights on (dark room), photo JW

-These can be used as notification lights, with a funky light show on offer, or alternatively you can use these lights to give a more gentle illumination for anything you’re photographing, whether that’s people or things.
-There is, of course, a more traditional LED flash, that is much brighter for when you need extra light.
+These can be used as notification lights, with a funky light show on offer, or alternatively you can use them to give a more gentle illumination for anything you’re photographing, whether that’s people or objects.
+There is, of course, a more traditional LED flash, which is much brighter, for when you need extra light.

 Nothing Phone 1 with bright LED flash.
 Photo: JW

 The rear of the phone features a glass back with Gorilla Glass 5 protection, which lets you see into the detail and construction of the phone, with the tiny screws visible.
-This looks great, and is a real conversation starter, but in reality the notification “Glyphs” fairly quickly turn from a novelty into a mostly forgettable feature – you can’t see them when you’re using the phone normally, with the screen facing you for example.
-However, they for photography they may prove much more useful.
-You also have the option of buying the phone in white or black colours.
+This looks great, and is a real conversation starter, but in reality the notification Glyphs fairly quickly turn from a novelty into a mostly forgettable feature – you can’t see them when you’re using the phone normally, with the screen facing you, for example.
+However, for photography they may prove much more useful.

 Nothing Phone 1 with twin cameras on the back (close-up).
 Photo: JW